 I looked at my daughter.
 She was radiant.
 Little tears glistened in the corners of her eyes behind her contented smile.

 Before the two front doors of the church swung open, I asked, “Final answer?”

 Her beautiful dark brown eyes shined when she looked up at me, nodded, and sweetly said, “Final answer.”

 It was our final words while she had my last name.

 She was so calm and relaxed.
 On the other hand, I went through a mental checklist.
 Deep breath, check.
 Fake smile, check.
 Suck in my gut, check.

 All of the sudden it seemed like a whimsical dream, floating in the clouds.
-Everything was warm and peaceful and there was a long, dark tunnel.
-At the end of tunnel was a shining white light and voice saying, “Walk toward the light, walk toward the light”…
+Everything was warm and peaceful.
+At the end of a long dark tunnel was a glowing white light with a voice saying, “Walk toward the light, walk toward the light”…

 Wait!
 Wait just a minute!
 Sorry!
 Wrong story.
 Wrong event!
 But I’m pretty sure an end of life experience feels the same!